Skip to content

 This might sound weird since you’re going into a watery cave, but you will be swimming with shoes and socks on.
 Up to a certain point in the caves, you’ll keep the shoes on (I bought closed-toed sandals in San Ignacio the night before).
 Afterwards, you’ll be told to remove your shoes, since they could damage rock formations and artifacts further in.

-As a free souvenir, if you wear white socks, the bottoms of them will stain brownish-red from the clay in the cave!
+As a free and unintended souvenir, if you wear white socks, the bottoms of them will stain brownish-red from the clay in the cave!
 (And if you don’t want that, wear socks where you won’t notice the color or socks you don’t care about.)

 Any clothing will work, but I wore swim shorts since they dry quickly.
 I otherwise just wore a normal t-shirt.
 A helmet with a headlamp is provided for you.